Chapter 1:

 Suddenly, he rose a few inches above the ground, then launched himself toward the tree and skillfully struck it with one leg, slamming into it.
 The tree shook violently, as if struck by a powerful force, leaving a small crack on its surface.
 The ball dropped to the ground, and birds scattered into the air, startled by the impact.

-Ryan’s wide eyes sparkled with admiration as he looked at the foreign boy and asked, “Wow, how did you do that?”
+Ryan’s wide eyes sparkled with admiration as he looked at the boy and didn’t waste a moment before he asked.
+“Wow, how did you do that?”

-The foreign boy smirked and replied, “Well, can’t you tell?
+The boy smirked and replied in a tone that carried pride and bragging, “Well, can’t you tell?
 I’m a candidate.
 This is the least I can do.”

 He coughed, trying to suppress a laugh, then looked back at Ryan and said in a serious tone, “Of course, it has a name.
 It’s... the Strike of Thunderbolt.”